-The vision of the AMF is to contribute to the growing market penetration of advanced motor fuels and the widespread deployment of sustainable technologies for transport.
+• To contribute to the growing market penetration of advanced motor fuels and the widespread deployment of sustainable technologies for transport.
 Improved emissions and improved energy efficiency and security are the goals of this vision.
-To achieve its vision the AMF's goal is to become a leading international player in the promotion of international collaboration in R&D, deployment and dissemination of clean, energy-efficient and sustainable fuels and related vehicle technology.
+To achieve its vision the AMF's aim is to become a leading international player in the promotion of international collaboration in R&D, deployment and dissemination of clean, energy-efficient and sustainable fuels and related vehicle technology.
 The AMF will seek annex proposals that are consistent with goals and objectives of the strategic plan.